marcmagransdeabril/challenging-algorithms/README.md

 see [wikipedia article](https://en.wikipedia.org/wiki/Recursive_descent_parser)

-## Myers string diff
+## Diff

-Given two strings, how do we calculae the diff between them?
-That is, how it workds GNU diff and diff3 programs?
+Given two strings, how do we calculae the difference between them.
+That is, the series of edits required to transform one string into another (i.e. outputs of the diff algorithm)?
+This problem is the dual of finding a longest common subsequence of two strings.

+The implementation in this case is less efficient than the one from Myers, but it is far more easy to understand.

 see [Eugene W. Myers, AnO(ND) difference algorithm and its variations, 1986](https://link.springer.com/article/10.1007/BF01840446)

+## Suffix Tree